decimaldevteam/guides/public/guides/eris.md

 client.connect();
 ```

-then create folder name commands and category name it anything you want for this guild i will name it to general and create `ping.js` in your category folder for my i have create `ping.js` in general
+Then create folder name commands and category name it anything you want for this guide, i will name it to general and create `ping.js` in the folder

 ## Ping.js

 ```js
 module.exports.run = async (client, message, args) => {
     const msgCreated = message.createdTimestamp;